Air Cooling Systems Revisited

 The focus is on high reliability and availability when deployed in emergency responder fleets – you don’t want the fleet to be down because everything is being charged.

-The battery pack is T-shaped, delivering mass centralisation, maximising the duct aerodynamic efficiency benefits and fit within the bike’s packaging constraints.
+The battery pack is T-shaped, delivering mass centralisation, maximising the duct aerodynamic efficiency benefits, and fitting within the bike’s packaging constraints.
 The battery cells feature advanced Lithium Cobalt Oxide (LCO) cathodes with Nickel Manganese Aluminium chemistry, capable of sustaining high charge rates yet also remarkably resistant to ageing for a longer lifespan.

 Air cooling at the lower levels

-The X is based on teh Creon concept that TVS unveiled many years back.
-While the originbal Creon had a liquid cooled 12 kW motor, TVS simplified the final product - X - by putting an air cooled battery and motor.
+The X is based on the Creon concept that TVS unveiled many years back.
+While the original Creon had a liquid-cooled 12 kW motor, TVS simplified the final product – X – by putting an air-cooled battery and motor.

 Cooling is achieved through what TVS calls a ram air flow system, essentially a duct that directs air to the top of the battery.
 From there, it flows to and around the motor.